 How is California Doing with Recycling Rechargeable Batteries?

-Many, if not most, portable electronic devices use rechargeable batteries and millions of rechargeable batteries are sold in California each year.
+Most portable electronic devices use rechargeable batteries, and millions of rechargeable batteries are sold in California each year.
 California no longer allows batteries to be disposed of in the trash because they contain toxic metals such as mercury, lead, cadmium, and nickel.
 If released, these metals may be harmful to humans and the environment.

-Quantities of Rechargeable Batteries Collected for Recycling in California for the year 2012:
+Approximate Quantities of Rechargeable Batteries Collected for Recycling in California in 2017:

-It is difficult to give accurate estimates of the amount of rechargeable batteries collected for recycling in California due to the following reasons:
+It is difficult to accurately estimate the rechargeable batteries collected for recycling in California due to the following reasons: